Picasso portrait expected to fetch up to $1.6 million at Heffel online auction

 Heffel says "Tete de femme," an oil-on-canvas painted by Picasso in 1939, could fetch between $1.2 million and $1.6 million.

-It's one of 112 lots set to be auctioned off on Wednesday through Heffel's new live online bidding system.
-The Toronto auction house's spring sale was originally scheduled for May, but was postponed because of COVID-19 concerns.
+It's one of 112 lots open for bids at the Toronto auction house's spring sale, which was originally scheduled for May, but was postponed because of COVID-19 concerns.

+Heffel says it's recreating the real-time excitement of an in-person auction with its new live online bidding system.
+Prospective buyers can also place bids by phone, or can submit their offers before the sale starts.

 Highlights include Canadian artist Alex Colville's 1976 painting "Dog and Bridge," which is expected to hammer down for between $800,000 and $1.2 million.